The geometry of the space-time and motion of the spinning bodies: Application to the rotating bodies

 where $r=1/k$ is the radius of the curvature.
-We can write it also in the form
+In section 7 we will show that the term $(k-k_0)r\vec{t}ds$ has no role, except in case of a spinning body in a gravitational field.
+So we can write $d\vec{L}/ds$ in the following form

 {\bf Remark 1.} Note that the formula (\ref{6.2}) is not Lorentz covariant.
-Indeed, according to a moving coordinate system with a constant 3-vector of velocity ${\vec u}$ the curve becomes $\vec{r}-\vec{u}t$ and its torsion and curvature are not the same.
-The choice of the coordinate system where the formula (\ref{6.2}) holds is not precisely determined, but we a priori assume that the basic property of the space may be applied only in such an inertial system, i.e. which moves with a constant velocity with respect to the distant stars, in which the center of the osculatory sphere rests.
-The osculatory sphere means the sphere determined by 4 "infinitesimally close" points near the considered point.
-So in general case the spin velocity should be calculated for each particle of the body in different inertial system for a chosen moment.
-But practically as it is a case in this paper, these inertial systems coincide with the inertial system in which the barycenter rests.
-The calculated value at the chosen moment is considered as a global constant in the other inertial systems.
+Indeed, according to a moving coordinate system with a constant 3-vector of velocity ${\vec u}$ the curve becomes $\vec{r}-\vec{u}t$ and its torsion and curvature are not the same as previous.
+So the choice of the coordinate system where the formula (\ref{6.2}) holds should be precisely determined.
+We a priori assume that the basic property of the space may be applied only in such a system, in which the center of the sphere rests.
+Further we can consider arbitrary rotating bodies, not only spheres.
+Then the condition of the ``system where the center of the sphere rests" should be replaced by ``system where the center of the osculating sphere rests".
+In all further formulas this choice of the coordinate system will be assumed without emphasizing it.
+The osculating sphere means the sphere determined by 4 ``infinitesimally close" points near the considered point.
+Let $A$, $A'$, $A''$ and $A'''$ be 4 infinitesimally close points on a trajectory parameterized by the time $t$, and let $A_0$ be the center of the sphere which passes through these 4 points.
+Let after time $\Delta t \approx 0$ we choose another 4 infinitesimally close points $B$, $B'$, $B''$ and $B'''$ and let $B_0$ be the center of the sphere which passes through them.
+Then in the system which moves approximately with velocity $\overrightarrow{A_0B}_0/\Delta t$ the osculating sphere rests and the spin velocity should be calculated there.
+In the general case the spin velocity should be calculated for each particle of the body in a different system at a chosen instant.
+In this paper all such systems are the same with the system where the barycentre rests.
+The calculated values of $\vec{L}$, $\vec{V}$ or $\vec{A}$ at the chosen instant are considered as invariant values from the choice of the system, by neglecting the relativistic terms of order $c^{-2}$.